A Flexible Rich Text Editor for FileMaker, Built for Real-World Use

 Why It Matters

-The new FileMaker Cloud version introduces updated security infrastructure, improved monitoring, and performance optimizations built on the same Ubuntu foundation as FileMaker Server 2025.
+The new FileMaker Cloud version introduces an updated security infrastructure, improved monitoring, and performance optimizations, all built on the same Ubuntu foundation as FileMaker Server 2025.

 But the real story is compatibility: older clients won’t connect after the upgrade.
 That means organizations running legacy versions of FileMaker Pro or Go need to update before November 6 to avoid user lockouts or connection errors.